Singapore's OCBC offers $4.95 billion for Wing Hang Bank in bet on China growth

 CHINA AND YUAN

 About 6 percent of OCBC's pre-tax earnings in 2013 came from the Greater China region.
-If it had owned Wing Hang in 2013, the share of the contribution would have been around 16 percent, calculations by OCBC show.
+Calculations by the bank show that if it had owned Wing Hang in 2013, the share of the contribution would have been around 16 percent.

 But market watchers are warning that while non-performing asset ratios in China's banking system are at record lows of around half a percent, the number will only rise from current levels, a potential drain on profits.

-Wing Hang was founded as a money changing business.
-It has since grown into a mainstream retail bank with more than 70 outlets in Hong Kong, Macau and China.
+Wing Hang was founded as a money changing business in 1937 but has grown into a mainstream retail bank with more than 70 outlets in Hong Kong, Macau and China.

-Speaking at a news conference in Singapore, OCBC Chief Financial Officer Darren Tan said the bank plans to raise equity for the deal, but added that the exact timing and size depends on the progress of the acquisition.
+Speaking at a news conference in Singapore on Tuesday, OCBC Chief Financial Officer Darren Tan Siew Peng said the bank plans to raise equity for the deal, but added that the exact timing and size depends on the progress of the acquisition.

 OCBC is also planning to utilise a mix of internal resources and new debt.